TheAlchemistNerd/Data-Persistence-Repository-Pattern-Java/README.md

 * ### `JpaStudentRepository`

-  Implementations `StudentRepository<model.Student>`.
-It manages persistence operations for `model.Student` entities (and its subclasses) to a relational database using JPA (Hibernate).
+  Implementations `StudentRepository<model.tableperclass.Student>`.
+It manages persistence operations for `model.tableperclass.Student` entities (and its subclasses) to a relational database using JPA (Hibernate).
 It ensures transactions are properly managed for all modifying operations.

 -----